-The Compliance Plan must include written policies, procedures, and standards of conduct that articulate the CONTRACTOR's commitment to comply with all applicable requirements and standards under the contract, and all applicable federal and state standards and regulations.
-(42 CFR § 438.608(a)(1)(i))
+The Compliance Plan shall include written policies, procedures, and standards of conduct that articulate the CONTRACTOR's commitment to comply with all applicable requirements and standards under the contract, and all applicable federal and state standards and regulations.
+(42 CFR § 438.608(a)(1)(i)) The Compliance Plan shall, at a minimum, include:

-- 11.2.1.1 A list of automated pre-payment Claims edits designed to ensure proper payment of Claims and prevent payment of improper Claims, - 11.2.1.2 Internal operating Procedures for desk reviews or post-payment review of Claims, - 11.2.1.3 Reference in Provider and Member materials regarding FWA referrals, - 11.2.1.4 Pursuant to the Deficit Reduction Act of 2005 (DRA) and 42 CFR § 438.608(a)(6), the CONTRACTOR must have written policies and provide training and education for all employees detailing: - 11.2.1.4.1 The Federal False Claims Act provisions, - 11.2.1.4.2 The administrative remedies for false Claims and statements, - 11.2.1.4.3 Any federal or state laws described in 1902(a)(68) of the Act, relating to civil or criminal penalties for false Claims and statements, and - 11.2.1.4.4 The whistleblower protections under such laws.

-11.2.2 Compliance Officer, Program Integrity Coordinator and Staff
+- 11.2.1.1 A list of automated prepayment claims edits designed to ensure proper payment of claims and prevent payment of improper claims. - 11.2.1.2 Internal operating procedures for desk reviews or post-payment review of claims. - 11.2.1.3 Reference in Provider and Member materials regarding FWA referrals. - Pursuant to the Deficit Reduction Act of 2005 (DRA) and 42 CFR § 438.608(a)(6), the CONTRACTOR shall have written policies and provide training and education for all employees detailing: - 11.2.1.4.1 The Federal False Claims Act provisions, - 11.2.1.4.2 The administrative remedies for false claims and statements, - 11.2.1.4.3 Any federal or state laws described in 1902(a)(68) of the Act, relating to civil or criminal penalties for false claims and statements, and - 11.2.1.4.4 The whistleblower protections under such laws. - 11.2.2 Compliance Officer, Program Integrity Coordinator and Staff

-The CONTRACTOR must designate and identify the following staff positions in the Compliance Plan:
+The CONTRACTOR shall designate and identify the following staff positions in the Compliance Plan:

-- 11.2.2.1 Identification of a Compliance Officer who is responsible for developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements of the contract and who reports directly to the Chief Executive Officer and the board of directors.
-(42 CFR § 438.608(a)(1)(ii)) - 11.2.2.2 Identification of a Program Integrity Coordinator who is a staff member within the SIU with hands on knowledge and decisionmaking capabilities regarding program integrity, to coordinate FWA activities and efforts with the Department's Bureau of Program Integrity. - 11.2.2.3 Inclusion of an organizational chart in the Compliance Plan that identifies the names and job titles for all CONTRACTOR staff specified in Section 2, Exhibit 2; to include status of In-State and full time equivalent (FTE) and required designations.
+- Identification of a Compliance Officer who is responsible for developing and implementing policies, procedures, and practices designed to ensure compliance with the requirements of the contract and who reports directly to the Chief Executive Officer and the Board of Directors.
+(42 CFR § 438.608(a)(1)(ii)) - Identification of a Program Integrity Coordinator who is a staff member within the Special Investigative Unit (SIU) with hands on knowledge and decision-making capabilities regarding program integrity, to coordinate FWA activities and efforts with PI. - Inclusion of an organizational chart in the Compliance Plan that identifies the names and job titles for all CONTRACTOR staff specified in Section 2, Exhibit 2; to include status of in-state and full time equivalent (FTE) and required designations.